 |20 years or more||17 hrs.
 10 mins||206|

-EPA employees who are classified as a Tier I Senior Officer shall be entitled to 26 workdays of annual leave each year.
+EHRA employees who are classified as a Tier I Senior Officer shall be entitled to 26 workdays of annual leave each year.
 Tier I Senior Officers at UNCA include the Chancellor, Vice Chancellors’ and Librarian.
-All other EPA non-faculty employees including Tier II are entitled to 24 workdays of annual leave each year.
+All other EHRA non-faculty employees including Tier II are entitled to 24 workdays of annual leave each year.
 Leave is accrued on a monthly basis.

 Vacation leave may be accumulated without any applicable maximum until December 31 of each calendar year.
 However, if the employee separates from service, payment for accumulated leave shall not exceed 240 hours.
 On December 31 any employee with more than 240 hours of accumulated leave shall have the excess accumulation converted to sick leave so that only 240 hours are carried forward to January 1 of the next calendar year.